jaclyn-taroni/2022-mdibl-fair/instruction-material/bulk-rnaseq/01-fastp-salmon.md

 Trimming reads may result in short reads, which may affect gene expression estimates ([Williams *et al.* 2016.](https://doi.org/10.1186/s12859-016-0956-2)).
 Using `--length_required 15` means that reads shorter than 15bp will be discarded (and is the default setting).

+In practice, any read that is shorter than the _k_ size used to build the Salmon index will not be quantified (more on that [below](#transcriptome-index--i)).
+You may see a warning like the following from Salmon when you run it:

+>```
+> [2021-07-03 20:38:30.829] [jointLog] [warning] 0.00272915% of fragments were shorter than the k used to build the index.
+> If this fraction is too large, consider re-building the index with a smaller k.
+> The minimum read size found was 15.
+>```

+Note that this minimum read size is consistent with what we would expect from the fastp processed data.

 #### `--detect_adapter_for_pe`